 For financial reporting purposes, the Department's policy requires the recognition of operating expenses in the period incurred.
 Current financial and nonfinancial feeder systems were not designed to collect and record financial information on the full accrual accounting basis.
 Estimates are made for major items such as payroll expenses, accounts payable, environmental liabilities, and unbilled revenue.
 In the case of Operating Materiel and Supplies (OM&S), operating expenses are generally recognized when the items are purchased.
-Efforts are underway to transition to the consumption method for recognizing OM&S expenses.
+The Department has issued guidance under which Federal entities may expense OM&S using the purchase method of accounting rather than the consumption method.
 Under the consumption method, OM&S would be expensed when consumed.
 Due to system limitations, in some instances, expenditures for capital and other long-term assets may be recognized as operating expenses.
 The Department continues to implement process and system improvements to address these limitations.